Preview in:

 Ensure the safety of their passwords, card information, images, and accounts

 If any personal details have already been shared, help them secure their digital safety.
 This includes changing passwords, enabling two-factor authentication, and contacting their bank or credit card provider to block suspicious activity.
+Adding SMS OTP Verification as part of two-factor authentication can give accounts an extra layer of protection with one-time codes sent to a trusted phone number.
 Report the scam to the Consumer Financial Protection Bureau.
 Sometimes, the money can be recovered if you contact the bank early.

 If you have any more tips on online scams, share this article on social media and let us know!
 Make sure to stay safe and help your family members or others if you suspect they are being scammed.